-In warped extra-dimensional models in which the SM fields propagate in the 5D bulk, the couplings of the KK graviton to $ee/\mu\mu/\gamma\gamma$ are suppressed [87], and the above bounds do not apply.
+In warped extra-dimensional models in which the SM fields propagate in the 5D bulk, the couplings of the KK graviton to $ee/\mu\mu/\gamma\gamma$ are suppressed [109], and the above bounds do not apply.
 Furthermore, the KK graviton is the heaviest KK state (see Eq.
-(86.20)), and therefore experimental searches for KK gauge bosons and fermions are more appropriate discovery channels in these scenarios.
+(85.20)), and therefore experimental searches for KK gauge bosons and fermions are more appropriate discovery channels in these scenarios.
 For the scenarios discussed above in which only the Higgs boson and the top quark are localized close to the IR-boundary, the KK gauge bosons mainly decay into top quarks, longitudinal W/Z bosons, and Higgs bosons.
-Couplings to light SM fermions are suppressed by a factor $g/\sqrt{g_5^2k}\sim 0.2$ [7] for the value of Eq.
-(86.19) that is considered from now on.
+Couplings to light SM fermions are suppressed by a factor $g/\sqrt{g_5^2k} \sim 0.2$ [7] for the value of Eq.
+(85.19) that is considered from now on.
 Searches have been made for evidence of the lightest KK excitation of the gluon, through its decay to $t\bar{t}$ pairs.
 The searches take into account the natural KK gluon width, which is typically $\sim 15\%$ of its mass.
 The decay of a heavy particle to $t\bar{t}$ would tend to produce highly boosted top (anti-)quarks in the final state.
 Products of the subsequent top decays would therefore tend to be close to each other in the detector.
-In the case of $t \to Wb \to jjb$ decays, the three jets could overlap one another and not be individually reconstructed with the standard jet algorithms, while $t \to Wb \to \ell\nu b$ decays could result in the lepton failing standard isolation requirements due to its proximity to the b-jet; in both cases, the efficiency for properly reconstructing the final state would fall as the mass of the original particle increases.
-To avoid the loss in sensitivity which would result, a number of techniques, known generally as "top quark tagging", have been developed to reconstruct and identify highly boosted top quarks, for example by using a single "wide" jet to contain all the decay products of a hadronic top decay.
-The large backgrounds from QCD jets can then be reduced by requiring the "jet mass" be consistent with that of a top quark, and also by examining the substructure of the wide jet for indication that it resulted from the hadronic decay of a top quark.
+In the case of $t \to Wb \to jjb$ decays, the three jets could overlap with one another and not be individually reconstructed with the standard jet algorithms, while $t \to Wb \to \ell\nu b$ decays could result in the lepton failing standard isolation requirements due to its proximity to the b-jet; in both cases, the efficiency for properly reconstructing the final state would fall as the mass of the original particle increases.
+To avoid the loss in sensitivity which would result, a number of techniques, known generally as top quark tagging [110, 111], have been developed to reconstruct and identify highly boosted top quarks, for example by using a single wide jet to contain all the decay products of a hadronic top decay.
+The large backgrounds from QCD jets can then be reduced by requiring the jet mass be consistent with that of a top quark, and also by examining the substructure of the wide jet for indication that it resulted from the hadronic decay of a top quark.
 These techniques are key to extending to very high masses the range of accessible resonances decaying to $t\bar{t}$ pairs.

-The CMS analysis [88] of 36 fb-1 of 13 TeV data combines di-lepton, lepton-plus-jet, and all-hadronic $t\bar{t}$ decays and excludes KK gluons with masses below 4.55 TeV.
-ATLAS uses all-hadronic [89] and lepton-plus-jet [90] final states to exclude KK gluons up to 3.4 and 3.8 TeV respectively with 36fb-1of 13 TeV data.
-The results are not directly comparable between the two LHC experiments. since they employ in their respective analyses different implementations of the theoretical model.
-For masses between 3 and 5 TeV, the cross-section limits are around 20 fb for CMS and 30 fb for ATLAS.
+While the ATLAS search in 139 fb-1 of Run 2 data [112] does not provide a KK interpretation, dedicated analysis from CMS [113] of 36 fb-1 of 13 TeV data combines di-lepton, lepton-plus-jet, and all-hadronic $t\bar{t}$ decays and excludes KK gluons with masses below 4.55 TeV.
+ATLAS uses all-hadronic [114] and lepton-plus-jet [115] final states to exclude KK gluons up to 3.4 and 3.8 TeV respectively with 36fb-1 of 13 TeV data.
+The results are not directly comparable between the two LHC experiments, since they employ in their respective analyses different implementations of the theoretical model.
+For masses between 3 and 5 TeV, the cross-section limits are around 20 fb for CMS analysis of 36 fb-1 and 30 fb (4 fb) for ATLAS analyses of 36 (139) fb-1.